 - Turn your computer off.
-Then, turn it back on and press the BIOS enter key during the boot process.
-This varies between hardware types, but is generally F1, F2, F12, Esc, or Del; Windows users can hold Shift while selecting Restart to enter the Advanced Boot Menu.
+Then, turn it back on and press the BIOS entry key during the boot process, as above.

 - If Secure Boot doesn’t enable, try to Reset your BIOS to factory settings.
 Once you restore factory settings, attempt to enable Secure Boot again.